 Another critical Globus Toolkit service is the Meta Directory Service (MDS), which provides a means for discovering Grid resources along with their characteristics (e.g., the number and type of video feeds from a remote experiment, the bandwidth of a network, the total capacity of a storage system).
-MDS is composed of two separate services: a Grid Resource Information Service (GRIS), which provides information about a single resource, and a Grid Index Information Service (GRIS), which collects information from one or more GRISs and organizes that information so as to optimize response to specific types of query.
-MDS also uses GSI-based authentication, and access to information via the MDS is subject to access control.
-One important role of GIISs is to support the creation of virtual organizations by enabling members of collaboration to discover the properties of resources that are available to that collaboration.
-Thus, for example, NEESgrid will operate a set of GIISs to maintain information about available equipment and data resources.
+MDS provides standard interfaces for service data about a single instance of a service (provided by that service itself), as well as an index service, which collects and reports on service data collected from many services, as well as information not directly related to a service (such as a host's CPU type and operating system).
+MDS also uses GSI-based authentication.
+One important role of the index service is to support the creation of virtual organizations by enabling members of collaboration to discover the properties of resources that are available to that collaboration.
+Thus, for example, NEESgrid will operate a set of index servers to maintain information about available equipment and data resources.